michaeljmuller/plexstack/README.md

 # Configure Root Folders into Sonarr and Radarr

-After movies and series are done downloading, Sonarr and Radarr move them from the `Downloads` folder on the local machine to the local `Root Folder`.  *(Note: You'd think that, since these apps have an "incomplete downloads" folder, that "Downloads" could go directly into the final storage location, but apparently this is not the case.)*
+After movies and series are done downloading, Sonarr and Radarr move them from the `Downloads` folder on the local machine to the local `Root Folder`, but we need to configure that folder.

 ## Configure the Root Folder in Sonarr